UniversalDependencies/docs/_aqz/index.md

 ## Syntax

 * Akuntsú is predominantly head-final.
-* Objects precede verbs.
-The most frequent word order is SOV.
+* Objects tend to precede verbs.
+The most frequent word order is (S)OV.
 * The basic clausal constituents may be described basically as [(PRONOMINAL CLITICS) + NOUNS + (NOMINAL MORPHOLOGY) + (OBJECT) + (VERBAL MORPHOLOGY) + VERB + (VERBAL MORPHOLOGY) + (AUXILIARY)].
 * Clause combining mainly involves coordination, subordination, and complementation.
 Coordination is done by the simple juxtaposition of clauses; complementation is usually in the form of nominalizations.